 Output

-Scientific publications of the project
+Scientific output of the project

 The research findings will be open access: once available, published papers and reports will be listed here.
 The list will be updated as the project progresses.